 Students must successfully complete both theoretical and clinical components of any course bearing the NURS prefix.
 This means to continue in the BSN program, students are required to earn a letter grade of "B" or bett er (which means a cumulative number score of 80% or better) in each NURS course and a satisfactory in the clinical component of the course.
-An unsatisfactory grade in clinical will result in an "F" for the NURS course for the remainder of the semester once an unsatisfactory grade is received in the clinical area.
+An unsatisfactory grade in clinical will result in an "F" for the NURS course.
+The student will not be allowed to remain in the NURS course for the remainder of the semester once an unsatisfactory grade is received in the clinical area.